For a free demo, questions about DB-Harbour,

 2) Dynamic data: Will be created when you add rules (select statements), which will be executed on databases defined in your basedata repository.

-To run DB-Harbour all you need is an Oracle Database (holding DB-Harbour repository and executing queries), a Webserver with Oracle Client and PHP installed for operation & presentation and a Read-Only User (schema with select privileges only) on all databases you would like to query.
+To run DB-Harbour, all you need is an Oracle Database (holding the DB-Harbour repository and executing queries), a web server with Oracle Client and PHP installed for operation & presentation and a read-only user (schema with select privileges only) on all databases you would like to query.

 Core Features

-• Create new rules (select-queries) or use predefined rules, assign them to a subset or all databases and let them be executed in customizeable intervals.
+• Create new rules (select queries) or use predefined rules, assign them to a subset or all databases, and let them be executed in customizable intervals.
 It is possible to create multiple different select queries per rule.
-Additionally, you are able to restrict select-queries on database version, database role or cluster type.
-Beyond this, you have the opportunity to select values from CBD only and map result set to PDBs in DB-Harbour repository.
+Additionally, you are able to restrict select queries on database version, database role, or cluster type.
+Beyond this, you have the opportunity to select values from CBD only and map the result set to PDBs in the DB-Harbour repository.

-Create new rules (select-queries) or use predefined rules, assign them to a subset or all databases and let them be executed in customizable intervals.
+Create new rules (select queries) or use predefined rules, assign them to a subset or all databases, and let them be executed in customizable intervals.
 It is possible to create multiple different select queries per rule.
-Additionally, you are able to restrict select-queries on database version, database role or cluster type.
-Beyond this, you have the opportunity to select values from CBD only and map result set to PDBs in DB-Harbour repository.
+Additionally, you are able to restrict select queries on database version, database role, or cluster type.
+Beyond this, you have the opportunity to select values from CBD only and map the result set to PDBs in the DB-Harbour repository.

 Depending on which interval was chosen for the rule, archiving can lead to massive data growth.
 Because of this, it is also possible to compress archived values using customizable compression windows and aggregation functions for each result column of your query.
-So you can shrink data without losing relevant information individual for each and every rule.
+So you can compress data without losing the information that matters for each individual rule.

 Depending on which interval was chosen for the rule, archiving can lead to massive data growth.
 Because of this, it is also possible to compress archived values using customizable compression windows and aggregation functions for each result column of your query.
-So you can shrink data without losing relevant information individual for each and every rule.
+So you can compress data without losing the information that matters for each individual rule.

-• With DB-Harbour you can create graphs that are based on your basedata or dynamic data (created by rules).
-Of course, it is also possible to create graphs out of archived & compressed data.
-It is possible to create views in order to combine data from different rules or basedata.
-Beside all common graph types such as bar, area, pie etc. a gauge-type is also available for faster compliance checks of your comparison results.
-The look of graphs (colors, fonts etc.) is adaptable with the help of custom styles.
-Beside this, logarithmic presentation of values or stacked value graphs are achieveable.
-The graphs are interactive and provide features such as timeline-zooming or deselection/selection of values, for example.
+• With DB-Harbour, you can create graphs that are based on your basedata or dynamic data (created by rules).
+It is also possible to create graphs out of archived & compressed data.
+DB-Harbour allows you to create views in order to combine data from different rules or basedata.
+Besides all common graph types such as bar, area, pie, etc., a gauge type is also available for faster compliance checks of your comparison results.
+The look of graphs (colors, fonts, etc.) is adaptable with the help of custom styles.
+On top of that, logarithmic presentation of values or stacked value graphs are achievable.
+The graphs are interactive and provide features such as timeline zooming or deselection/selection of values, for example.

-With DB-Harbour you can create graphs that are based on your basedata or dynamic data (created by rules).
-Of course, it is also possible to create graphs out of archived & compressed data.
-It is possible to create views in order to combine data from different rules or basedata.
-Beside all common graph types such as bar, area, pie etc. a gauge-type is also available for faster compliance checks of your comparison results.
-The look of graphs (colors, fonts etc.) is adaptable with the help of custom styles.
-Beside this, logarithmic presentation of values or stacked value graphs are achievable.
-The graphs are interactive and provide features such as timeline-zooming or deselection/selection of values, for example.
+With DB-Harbour, you can create graphs that are based on your basedata or dynamic data (created by rules).
+It is also possible to create graphs out of archived & compressed data.
+DB-Harbour allows you to to create views in order to combine data from different rules or basedata.
+Besides all common graph types such as bar, area, pie, etc., a gauge type is also available for faster compliance checks of your comparison results.
+The look of graphs (colors, fonts, etc.) is adaptable with the help of custom styles.
+On top of that, logarithmic presentation of values or stacked value graphs are achievable.
+The graphs are interactive and provide features such as timeline zooming or deselection/selection of values, for example.

 Security